House Ethics Committee: Rashida Tlaib Violated Campaign Finance Laws

-The House Committee on Ethics on Friday ordered freshwoman Rep. Rashida Tlaib (D-MI) to pay back $10,800 taken from her 2018 campaign.
+The House Committee on Ethics on Friday ordered Rep. Rashida Tlaib (D-MI) to pay back $10,800 taken from her 2018 campaign.

 “While the Committee recognizes that the campaign environment can at times lend itself to hurried decision-making, as a Member-Elect of Congress, Representative Tlaib had a greater duty to ensure that any funding she received from her Campaign after her general election was fully compliant with statutory requirements and fully transparent with the public,” the committee, chaired by Rep. Ted Deutch (D-FL), wrote in a report.
 “Based on its review, the Committee determined that Representative Tlaib did not comply with the letter of the relevant laws and regulations governing her receipt of salary payments from her Campaign.”